alshdavid-labs/vfio-log/readme.md

 I ssh into my desktop from my laptop and collect the debug data from `dmesg --follow` and `/var/log/libvirt/qemu/gpu-test/log`

+For the `dmesg` files, I put in lots of spaces right when the VM starts

 I have a minimal VM designed to boot into a linux DVD - if I see anything on the screen it's a sucess.

 I am trying various vbios roms and configurations

 Every attempt has ended in a blank screen and nothing displaying

+folders labeled `tty` are Linux booted with `3` added to the GRUB boot options so I would have no graphical interface.
+I would launch the vm using `virsh start gpu-test`

 I have gotten to the point where the debug logs emit no more errors but still only a blank screen.
 Not sure where to from here.